pzol/getting_rusty/posts/20140122_destructuring_in_rust.md

 let (a, b) = tuple; // => a =  1; b = 2
 ```

-Also it works in a function
+It works in a function's arguments:

 ```rust
 fn my_function((a, b) : (uint, uint)) -> uint {